-Parsemus Foundation works to advance innovative and neglected medical research.
+Parsemus Foundation works to create meaningful improvements in human and animal health and welfare by advancing innovative and neglected medical research.
 The foundation’s focus is on supporting small proof-of-concept studies and then pursuing press coverage of the results, so that the advances change treatment practice rather than disappearing into the scientific literature.
 Many of the studies we support involve low-cost approaches that are not under patent.
 When supporting development of technologies under patent, Parsemus Foundation coordinates with larger funders to make sure support is contingent upon strong public-sector pricing agreements.

-Current areas of focus are contraceptive development (particularly long-acting nonhormonal male methods); nonhormonal contraception/nonsurgical sterilization for animals; and an alternative to aromatase inhibitors after breast cancer for better quality of life.
+Current areas of focus are contraceptive development (particularly long-acting nonhormonal male methods); nonhormonal, nonsurgical sterilization for animals; and noninvasive treatment for benign prostatic hyperplasia.
 And that’s not all — additional projects are listed in the page links above.
 Applications for support are by invitation only except where specifically noted.
 Please see Our History page for selected highlights and milestones.

 We always need to focus on the males just as much as females.
 Feline AIDS, cat fight abscesses, and human bites usually occur from intact males.
 Roaming from being intact increases the risk of hit by cars.